Silver Bell (album)

 Silver Bell is an album by American singer-songwriter Patty Griffin, released by A&M Records through UMe on October 8, 2013.
 It was originally recorded in 2000 as the follow-up to Griffin's second album Flaming Red (1998).

 Production

-Griffin recorded the album's fouteen tracks in 2000 at Daniel Lanois' Kingsway Studio in New Orleans, Louisiana.
+Griffin recorded the album's fourteen tracks in 2000 at Daniel Lanois' Kingsway Studio in New Orleans, Louisiana.
 She was accompanied by co-producer Jay Joyce and Doug Lancio on guitar, John Deaderick on keyboards, Frank Swart on bass, and Billy Beard on percussion.
 Emmylou Harris sang harmony vocals on the track "Truth #2".

 The album was newly mixed by Glyn Johns for its 2013 release.

 Commercial performance

 Silver Bell debuted at number 64 on the Billboard 200 and number 5 on the Billboard Folk Albums chart.
 As of September 2015, it had sold 21,000 copies in the United States.